 - II.
 Recordkeeping: CBIC shall maintain a list of fixed assets showing the date of the acquisition, its cost, and a schedule for depreciation of the asset.
 CBIC shall keep on file documentation for each purchase.
 The annual depreciation expense will be included in CBIC's annual operating budget.
 For each purchase, the Executive Director shall evaluate whether the acquisition will have an impact on insurance coverage, determine if present coverage valuations are adequate, and obtain additional coverage if necessary. - III.
-Accounting Methods: The Certification Board of Infection Control & Epidemiology, Inc. will record all fixed assets at cost.
+Accounting Methods: CBIC will record all fixed assets at cost.
 All fixed assets will be depreciated over the estimated useful lives of the assets using the straight-line method.
 The Executive Director, in consultation with the CBIC accountant and Budget & Finance Committee, has the responsibility to estimate useful lives and residual values of depreciable assets.